banner ad

 except properly quantified in the light of evolution.

 Evolutionary systems biology is ultimately about rigorously quantifying the evolution of biological systems.
-To achieve this, EvoSysBio combines the rigor of population genetics with approaches from current systems biology to formulate testable hypotheses.
+To achieve this, EvoSysBio combines the rigor of population genetics with approaches from current systems biology to formulate testable hypotheses (see Figure 1).
+Discussions over a series of workshops have substantially contributed to shaping the following definition of EvoSysBio (see EvoSysBio in 10 Slides):

 EvoSysBio overview

 Figure 1: EvoSysBio combines the intra-individual approaches of current systems biology with the population level approaches of population genetics and ecology.
-From Loewe (2009).
+From Loewe (2009); see Loewe (2016) for a version that defines clearer boundaries in terms of the Intra-Organism Biology and Trans-Organism Biology involved.

-Modelling efforts in current systems biology provide a unique opportunity to quantify how genotypes map to phenotypes.
-Such work can contribute much to quantifying the adaptive landscape that governs the evolution of life.
-Unfortunately this important concept for evolutionary biology is poorly quantified for the overwhelming majority of biological systems.
-Many discussions of the adaptive landscape do not go much beyond the following cartoon (for exceptions, see e.g. Dean & Thornton 2007, Lande 2008 and other refs in Loewe 2009):
+Modelling efforts in computational molecular systems biology provide unique opportunities to quantify how genotypes map to phenotypes.
+Such work can contribute much to quantifying the fitness landscape that governs the evolution of life.
+Unfortunately this important concept for evolutionary biology is poorly quantified for almost all biological systems and many discussions of fitness landscapes are at best heuristic (for exceptions, see e.g. Dean & Thornton 2007, Lande 2008 and other refs in Loewe 2009).
+This dearth of data and difficulties in visualizing their multi-dimentional trait-spaces conspire to render most known visualizations of fitness landscapes to become so-called "MOCA-LIFTs" (acronym for Massively Oversimplified Cartoons of Abstracted Landscapes of Incomplete Fitness Traits), like the following example:

 The many levels of biological organization and interaction make it particularly difficult to quantify the adaptive landscape and both, 'plane' and 'height' routinely reflect high-dimensional spaces.
 To break this big problem down into more addressable ones, Loewe (2009) proposed that points that help quantify the adaptive landscape can be part of any of the following seven levels of the adaptive landscape.